 Comments may be offered by e-mail at Frick2014@frick.org

-Rendering of enhancements from Fifth Avenue, artist’s rendering courtesy of Neoscape Inc., 2014
+Rendering of The Frick Collection plan from Fifth Avenue, artist’s rendering courtesy of Neoscape Inc., 2014

 The Frick Collection’s Grand Staircase leads up to a suite of second-floor rooms that will opened to the public through this plan; photo: Michael Bodycomb

 One of the great works purchased by the Trustees after the death of Henry Clay Frick is the Comtesse d’Haussonville (1845) by Jean-Auguste-Dominique Ingres; photo: Michael Bodycomb